lm-tools/frameworks-evaluation/Readme.md

-# Short evaluation of frameworks
+# Short evaluation of frameworks - deprecated

+*This project is no longer maintained*

 Main points to consider:
 - Is it quick to prototype